• Mumbai, India

 Besides, you can give your child stem cell therapy to overcome the issues related to autism.

 Stem cell therapy is safe and effective for autism treatment.
-It has shown some positive outcomes in boosting cognitive, learning, and behavioral abilities in autistic children.
-These cells’ capacity to transform into nerve, brain, and muscle cells makes them effective in autism treatment and the therapy has a success rate of up to 85%.
+It has shown some positive outcomes in boosting cognitive, learning, and behavioural abilities in children with autism.
+These cells’ capacity to transform into nerve, brain, and muscle cells makes them effective in autism treatment, and the therapy has a success rate of up to 85%.

 Step 6: Helping Them Learn to Live Independently